larsreed/testdata/README.md

 ### FromFile
 This generator reads lines from an input file and creates a list of values, from which a delegate `FromList` can take its values.
 The values may be typed (does not currently work as expected...), even though they are read as strings.
 Specialities:

-* The `from` and `to` methods are not supported.
+The `from` and `to` methods are not supported.
-* `allLines(all:Boolean=true)`: to support large input files, the generator only reads the first *n* lines from the file when asked to produce *n* values.
-To utilize the entire file, call
-* `allLines` before getting input, this is meaningless for sequential output, but increases the value space for random generation.

 Apply method:

-* `FromFile(resourceName: String, allLines:Boolean=false, encoding: String= "ISO-8859-1")`: A file name must be given, allLines is optional (see the similar method), so is the encoding to be used (defaults to ISO-8859-1).
+* `FromFile(resourceName: String, encoding: String= "UTF-8")`: A file name must be given, the encoding to be used defaults to UTF-8).
 The file to be read is first searched for on the classpath, then as a regular file name.
 Since reading is not done until a get-method is called, invalid file names will not be detected when *constructing* the generator.

 ### FromList
 Probably the most versatile of all the generators, the FromList takes a list of "anything" as input and generates its values from that, it is typed (`FromList[T]`), so you keep the type of the input list.